AdamAmer01/To-do-List-/README.md

 # To-do-List-
-An Web App that uses MongoDB which lets you Add/Delete List Iitems
+A Web App that uses MongoDB which lets you Add/Delete List Iitems